Shingle Creek (Florida)

 Shingle Creek is a small waterway in central Florida that is generally considered to be the northernmost headwaters of the Everglades watershed.
 It is named after the cypress trees that lined the bank in the late 19th century, which were used to make wood shingles.
-The stream and surrounding areas are protected wetlands.
+The stream and surrounding wetlands are part of ongoing preservation efforts.

-The creek begins in a swamp area in southern Orange County, a few miles east of the International Drive tourist corridor and west of John Young Parkway.
-From there, it flows south under the Beachline Expressway, Central Florida GreeneWay and Osceola Parkway to Kissimmee in Osceola County, where it turns directly east and flows into Lake Tohopekaliga, then into the Kissimmee River system to south Florida and the Everglades.
+The creek begins in southern Orange County, a few miles east of International Drive, and west of John Young Parkway.
+From there, it flows south under the Beachline Expressway, State Road 417, and Osceola Parkway to Kissimmee in Osceola County.
+It then turns directly east and flows into Lake Tohopekaliga, contributing to the Kissimmee River system which continues into south Florida and the Everglades.